If

 Mobile

-phones: These must not be used while
+phones: These must not be used

-model fitted to the dashboard or similar
+hands free model fitted to the dashboard

-area of the vehicle.
-Don't risk using one
+or similar area of the vehicle.
+Don't

-as you can receive a heavy fine in most
+risk using one as you can receive a

-countries and more
+heavy fine in most countries and more

 important cause a serious accident.